beastxbolt/web3api/README.md

 4. Has Bearer Authentication feature for users
 5. Handles exceptions and returns errors promptly
 6. Can customize and add more networks in app -> internal -> networks.py
-   (Currently only EVM compatible networks like polygon, binance smart chain work with the library)
+   (Currently only EVM compatible networks like Ethereum, Polygon, Binance Smart Chain work with the library)

 ## Prerequisites
 - Python 3.x installed on your system